 In this study we developed a training simulator to create large data set of visual input, produced by OpenGL graphics in a controllable manner.
-Also, we compared different types of trained classifiers to find best match to our particular data, and competed best classifier vs. direct observation
+Also, we compared different types of trained classifiers to find best match to our particular data, and competed best classifier vs. direct observation and improvements as can be seen in Table IV.

-In conclusion, the ArUco functions produce enough information regarding marker positions to be used manually and get a satisfying result for that manner.
+For conclusion, the ArUco functions produce enough information regarding marker positions to be used manually and get a satisfying result for that manner.
 It is fast and robust and easily read to get a quick answer to whether it is safe or not, and the use of a classifier is not necessary.